 Despite being vastly superior to its predecessor, digital cassettes never really took off... except, for some reason, in the Netherlands.

-Sega's 8-bit system, the Sega Master System, failed to compete head-on with the original Nintendo Entertainment System in both the United States and Japan; it wasn't until their release of the Sega Genesis that the infamous rivalry began.
+Their 8-bit system, the Sega Master System, failed to compete head-on with the original Nintendo Entertainment System in both the United States and Japan; it wasn't until their release of the Sega Genesis that the infamous rivalry began.
 However, the Master System sold very well in both Europe and Brazil.

 The Commodore Amiga series sold much better overseas than in the U.S., mainly due to its lower price tag in comparison to Macs and DOS/Windows PCs at the time.

 Similarly, the VideoCD (not to be confused with the incompatible CD-Video format).
 It was extremely popular in exactly one continent: Asia.
 Due to its low price and region-free nature, it was widely used in Asia and even today, Videos are often released in VideoCD, DVD and Blu-Ray formats.
-In the US and Europe, it failed to catch on, as it was released roughly three years before DVDs entered the market, and featured almost no copy-protection (if the disc does have copy-protection, it's trivially easy to bypass) and is completely region-free, making the format extremely undesirable to film studios.
-Feature wise, the requirement of switching discs midway through a film, the inability to store closed captioning and inability to store a second audio track without sacrificing quality (you could only either have two mono audio tracks or a stereo one) put off many consumers.
+In Japan, the US and Europe, it failed to catch on, as it was released roughly three years before DVDs entered the market, and featured almost no copy-protection (if the disc does have copy-protection, it's trivially easy to bypass) and is completely region-free, making the format extremely undesirable to film studios.
+Feature-wise, the requirement of switching discs midway through a film, the inability to store closed captioning and inability to store a second audio track without sacrificing quality (you could only either have two mono audio tracks or a stereo one) put off many consumers.

 It was then replaced with pirated DVDs.